Daniel Noce: Post-World War I

 In 1920 Noce sued in the U.S. Court of Claims for longevity pay he claimed was due to him.
 His claim was based on the argument that his time in service should count from when he entered West Point, and not when he received his commission.
 He prevailed in the lower court in a decision that could have affected the pay of thousands of Army officers, but the U.S. Supreme Court reversed the decision.

 In 1921 Noce received a bachelor's degree in civil engineering from the Massachusetts Institute of Technology.
-In the 1920s and early 1930s he served in a variety of Engineer assignments, including postings to New York City, Fort Gordon, Georgia and the Office of the Chief of Engineers.
+In the 1920s and early 1930s he served in a variety of engineer assignments, including postings to New York City, Fort Gordon, Georgia and the Office of the Chief of Engineers.
 He also graduated from the Command and General Staff College and the Army War College.

-In the 1930s he and his young family were stationed in the Philippines.
+In the 1930s he and his family were stationed in the Philippines.

 From 1937 to 1939 he was District Engineer in Memphis, Tennessee, supervising Mississippi River levee and dam maintenance and flood control.
 From 1940 to 1941 he was District Engineer in Los Angeles, California, overseeing harbor expansion and defense in anticipation of World War II.